xsharawi/GSGMasteringJs/day3.md

 - `concat` adds to a new copy of the array
 - strings are not mutable
 - better to use immutable data if we have a choice to keep code consistent

+## Objects

 - can use string functions on object properties like `obj.name.startsWith("Mas")`
 - can use . to modify the object

+## Quiz Project Functions
+- js doesn't care when you give user defined functions extra parameters
+- and js always returns undefined for functions that were declared and dont

 ---